Two Kannapolis police officers honored for grabbing man off of bridge guardrail - Salisbury Post

 Two Kannapolis police officers honored for grabbing man off of bridge guardrail

-KANNAPOLIS — Police officers Brandon Crowe and Gasper Ruiz, Jr. have received police stars, the second-highest honor any officer can receive for saving a man from potential injury or death.
+KANNAPOLIS — Police officers Brandon Crowe and Gasper Ruiz Jr. have received police stars, the second-highest honor any officer can receive for saving a man from potential injury or death.

 Crowe’s and Ruiz’s awards were given for their response to an incident this summer in which they found a man on the I-85 Lane Street bridge with his legs hanging over the guardrail.
 The man was in mental distress, the news release said.